 The Group's brand stands for the conservation of water and the importance of providing solutions to potable and non-potable water leaks.
 Through our advertising and marketing the Group seeks to communicate to the public both the importance of sustainability, particularly with respect to water loss through leakage, and the importance for public health of remediating sewer blockages as consumers dispose of sanitary wipes in toilets during Covid-19.
 The Group took an active role not only in providing leak detection services to local government in Flint, Michigan - a community known for its lead in the water crisis - but also in working to educate community members on the importance of on-going water monitoring.
-The Board has sought to be active with respect to education and water.
+During 2023, the Group donated to a non-profit group that is providing water and water infrastructure to rural villages in India.
+The Board has also sought to be active with respect to education and water.
 During 2019 and 2020, members of the Board have worked with Columbia University to contribute to its "Year of Water" education campaign.